SaiSameekshaVaishnavi/TOURISM-MANAGEMENT/README.md

 Selection of Destination
 Customer care Support
-Selection of Plan (Bulk and Individual) if Bulk plan ticket booking followed by ticket display if Individual plan it has 3 steps
+Selection of Plan (Bulk and Individual)
+Bulk plan follows ticket booking and then ticket display if Individual plan it has 3 steps
-Transportation Selection having either Car Train or Bus as options Hotel Booking and Ticket Display
+In Transportation the choices are either Car Train or Bus Followed by Hotel Booking and Ticket Display
 Ticket viewing and Cancellation services using various file handling operations